Butterflies have always appealed to me. They draw me toward thinking

 brown.
 It caused me to think of the glory of the resurrected Jesus in

-, and the suffering and humanity of Christ on the
+the vibrant blue, and the suffering and humanity of Christ on the

 brown side.
 Next, I thought of myself as having both sides as